jonas-eschle/tf-pwa/docs/FAQ.rst

 2.2 Check the model.
 --------------------

-2.2.1 The resonaces mass should be valid, for example in the mass range (m1+m2, m0-m3), out of the threshold required special options.
+2.2.1 The resonaces mass should be valid, for example in the mass range (m1+m2, m0-m3), out of the threshold required for special options.

 3. NaN value when getting params error.
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^